doctrine/orm/docs/en/reference/annotations-reference.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The discriminator map is a required annotation on the
-top-most/super class in an inheritance hierarchy.
-It takes an array
+topmost/super class in an inheritance hierarchy.
+Its only argument is an
-as only argument which defines which class should be saved under
+array which defines which class should be saved under
 which name in the database.
 Keys are the database value and values
 are the classes, either as fully- or as unqualified class names
-depending if the classes are in the namespace or not.
+depending on whether the classes are in the namespace or not.

 .. code-block:: php